-Utrophin, the closest homologue of dystrophin (60% sequence similarity), has been shown to compensate the loss of functional dystrophin in animal studies, but its exact biological function is not known.
+Utrophin, the closest homologue of dystrophin (60% sequence similarity), has been shown to compensate for the loss of functional dystrophin in animal studies, but its exact biological function is not known.
 It binds to actin, protects actin against its depolymerization, and interacts with dystrophin-related proteins.
 Utrophin is confined specifically to the sarcolemma in fetal and regenerating muscle cells.
 After down-regulation at birth, it is only found in the neuromuscular junctions in adult muscle cells to aid in optimal synapse transmission and to play a stabilizing role at these junctions.

-R.L.
-Hutchings, S.M.
+- R.L.
+Bis, S.M.
 Singh, J. Cabello-Villegas, and K.M.G.
-Mallela, Effect of antimicrobial preservatives on partial protein unfolding and aggregation, Journal of Pharmaceutical Sciences, 102 (2013) In Press.
+Mallela, Role of benzyl alcohol in the unfolding and aggregation of interferon alpha-2a, Journal of Pharmaceutical Sciences, 104 (2015) 407-415.
 PDF

 - R.L.
 Bis and K.M.G.
 Mallela, Antimicrobial preservatives induce aggregation of interferon alpha-2a: The order in which preservatives induce protein aggregation is independent of the protein, International Journal of Pharmaceutics, 472 (2014) 356-361.
 PDF

 - R.L.
 Bis, T.M.
 Stauffer, S.M.
 Singh, T.B.
 Lavoie, and K.M.G.
 Mallela, High yield soluble bacterial expression and streamlined purification of recombinant human interferon alpha-2a, Protein Expression and Purification, 99 (2014) 138-146.
 PDF